 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 350–500 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
+Each thread must be 350–500 words in current APA format and demonstrate course-related knowledge.
 The student must reply to at least 2 other classmates’ threads.
-Each reply must be at least 300 words.
+Each reply must be at least 300 words in current APA format.

-The student will be required to submit 2 Essays written in current Turabian format.
+The student will be required to submit 2 Essay Assignments written in current APA format.
 Both essays must cite appropriate grad-level sources and contain a title page and bibliography.
-The first Essay will require at least 5 sources and have a minimum 500-word body.
-The second Research Paper must cite at least 7 sources and have a 750–1,000-word body.
+The Essay: Political Beliefs and Behavior Assignment will require at least 7 sources and have a 750–1,000-word body.
+The Essay: Climate Change Assignment must cite at least 7 sources and have a 750–1,000-word body.

-The student will be required to submit 2 research papers written in current Turabian format.
+The student will be required to submit 2 Research Paper Assignments written in current APA format.
 Both papers must cite appropriate grad-level sources and contain a title page and bibliography.
-The first Research Paper will require at least 7 sources and have a minimum 1,000-word body.
-The second Research Paper must cite at least 10 sources and have a 1,500–1,750-word body.
+The Research Paper: Second Amendment Assignment will require at least 7 sources and have a minimum 1,000-word body.
+The Research Paper: Civil Rights and Civil Liberties Assignment must cite at least 10 sources and have a 1,500–1,750-word body.

 The student will write a Reflection Paper that summarizes and reflects on the subject of Domestic Policy, what it is, what are past and current examples, and present a vision of the future.
 This paper must be 4-5 pages in length and is an opportunity for the student to waltz through a philosophical look at the Domestic Policy landscape.
 The paper must follow current APA format.